-- 1. Set the generator's main circuit breaker to its OFF or OPEN position. - 2.
-Set the UTILITY SERVICE DISCONNECT circuit breaker to the OFF position. - 3.
-Manually actuate the transfer switch main contacts to their GENERATOR (STANDBY) position.
-Refer to "Manual Operation". - 4.
-To start the generator, set the AUTO/OFF/ MANUAL switch to MANUAL.
-When engine starts, let it stabilize for a few minutes. - 5.
-Turn the generator's main circuit breaker to its ON or CLOSED position.
+- 1. Set the generator's main circuit breaker to its OFF or OPEN position. - Manually actuate the transfer switch main contacts to their emergency (Standby) position.
+Refer to "Manual Operation". - To start the generator, set the AUTO/OFF/MANUAL switch to MANUAL.
+When engine starts, let it stabilize for a few minutes. - Turn the generator's main circuit breaker to the ON or CLOSED position.
 The generator now powers all LOAD circuits.
 Check generator operation under load as follows: - Turn ON electrical loads to the full rated wattage/amperage capacity of the generator.
 DO NOT OVERLOAD. - With maximum rated load applied, check voltage and frequency across transfer switch terminals E1 and E2.
-Voltage should be greater than 230VAC and frequency should be greater than 59 Hertz. - Let the generator run under rated load for at least 30 minutes.
-With unit running, listen for unusual noises, vibration, overheating, etc., that might indicate a problem. - 6.
-When checkout under load is complete, turn the generator's main circuit breaker to its OFF or OPEN position. - Let the generator run at no-load for several minutes.
-Then, shut down by setting the AUTO/OFF/MANUAL switch to its OFF position. - Move the transfer switch's main contacts back to their UTIL-ITY position.
-For example, LOAD connected to UTILITY power supply.
+Voltage should be greater than 230 volts (240VAC system); frequency should be greater than 59 Hz. - Let the generator run under rated load for at least 30 minutes.
+With unit running, listen for unusual noises, vibration, overheating, etc., that might indicate a problem. - 5.
+When checkout under load is complete, set main circuit breaker of the generator to the OFF or OPEN position. - Let the generator run at no-load for several minutes.
+Then, shut down by setting the AUTO/OFF/MANUAL switch to its OFF position. - Move the switch's main contacts back to the UTILITY position.
+For example, load connected to utility power supply.
 Refer to "Manual Operation".
-Handle and operating lever of transfer switch should be in the UP position. - 9.
-Turn on the utility power supply to transfer switch, using the UTILITY SERVICE DISCONNECT circuit breaker.
-The utility power source now powers the loads. - 10.
+Handle and operating lever of transfer switch should be in down position. - 8.
+Turn on the utility power supply to transfer switch, using whatever means provided (such as a utility main line circuit breaker).
+The utility power source now powers the loads. - 9.
 Set the generator's AUTO/OFF/MANUAL switch to its AUTO position.
+The system is now set for fully automatic operation.